 Everybody’s Irish on St. Patrick’s Day, even The Beach Clan on St. Simons Island, Georgia.
 There’s a fun tradition on the island – the decorating of the Totem of The Beach Clan.

-A totem is an object representing an animal or plant that serves as an emblem of a group of people, such as a family or clan.
-Native Americans in the Pacific Northwest, and many other cultures around the world, carve these beautiful works of art.
+TOTEM – an object representing an animal or plant that serves as an emblem of a group of people, such as a family or clan.